martincf/lightbox/_posts/2020-01-10-event-intermediate-black_and_white_printing_workshop.md

 This year (2020) sees the introduction of the intermediate level darkroom printing workshop.
 A workshop designed to help darkroom users to print with a greater level of control and efficiency, to professional standards.

-This day-long workshop will teach you how to
+This day-long workshop will teach you how to:
 1. make ‘one-exposure’ proof sheets;
 1. use the f/Stop printing method;
 1. use two different split-grade printing methods;